mastodon/mastodon-ios/Documentation/Setup.md

 open Mastodon.xcworkspace
 ```

-The CocoaPods-Key plugin will request the push notification endpoint.
-You can fufill the empty string and set it later.
-To setup the push notification.
-Please check section `Push Notification` below.

 The app requires the `App Group` capability.
 To make sure it works for your developer membership.
 Please check [AppSecret.swift](../AppShared/AppSecret.swift) file and set another unique `groupID` and update `App Group` settings.

 #### Push Notification (Optional)
 The app is compatible with [toot-relay](https://github.com/DagAgren/toot-relay) APNs.
-You can set your push notification endpoint via Cocoapod-Keys.
-There are two endpoints:
+You can set your push notification endpoint via the `.env` file copied above.
+There are two endpoints which can be configured:
-- notification_endpoint: for `RELEASE` usage
+- NotificationEndpointRelease: for `RELEASE` usage
-- notification_endpoint_debug: for `DEBUG` usage
+- NotificationEndpointDebug: for `DEBUG` usage

 Please check the [Establishing a Certificate-Based Connection to APNs
 ](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns) document to generate the certificate and exports the p12 file.